streannsdk/streann-inside-ads-sdk-android/README.md

 # streann-inside-ads-sdk-android

-Streann Inside Ad is an Android library that provides a simple way to integrate ad playback functionality into your Android applications using the Interactive Media Ads (IMA) SDK by Google.
+Streann Inside Ad is an Android library designed to seamlessly incorporate ad playback functionality into your Android applications.
-With Streann Inside Ad library, you can seamlessly incorporate ads into your projects.
+This library offers support for various ad formats in your Android applications, and seamlessly supports the playback of VAST ads, using the Interactive Media Ads (IMA) SDK by Google.

 ## Features

-- Easily integrate ad playback into your Android app.
+- Effortless integration of ad playback within your Android app.
-- Seamless integration of VAST video ads into your Android app.
+- Seamless support for VAST video ads through the Google IMA SDK.
-- Customizable ad display options.
+- Full compatibility with different video types, including MP4, m3u8, etc.

 ## Installation